Steam locomotive H220 Heavy Harry, Railway Museum, North Williamstown, 15 January 2017.

 Portland Cable Trams operates restored and replica Melbourne cable tramcars along Portland’s foreshore.
 There are several stops where passengers can alight and re-join the tram again later.
 Trams operate every day except Christmas Day.
 Portland is located approximately 370 km west of Melbourne.

 Puffing Billy is a 762 mm gauge railway in the scenic Dandenong Ranges, east of Melbourne.
 It was opened as a tourist railway in 1962.
 The line runs a distance of 24 km from Belgrave, where Puffing Billy is based, through Lakeside to Gembrook.
-It attracts numerous visitors, with passenger numbers over 510,000 in 2017–18.
+It attracts numerous visitors, with passenger numbers of 487,543 in 2018–19.
 Puffing Billy operates several former Victorian Railways narrow gauge steam locomotives as well as diesel locomotives.
 A special attraction is the open-sided carriages, enabling passengers to hang their legs outside of the carriage.
 The steam locomotive fleet includes six NA Class tank locomotives, five of which are in operational condition, a G Class Garratt, and a Climax geared locomotive that was used in the Victorian timber industry.
 Funding has been received for the construction of a new Discovery Centre at Lakeside, which is expected to be completed in 2020.
 Puffing Billy operates every day except Christmas Day.
 Belgrave is located approximately 40 km west of Melbourne and can be reached by suburban train.

 Railway Museum, North Williamstown